 Visionary gastronomy queen Sandra Forster has been shaping Munich’s food scene with her creative concepts since 2000.
-A Munich local, she’s the mastermind behind many of the city’s legendary restaurants like Roecklplatz, the nightclub Kong, Vietnamese restaurant Charlie, the Kismet and the famous Blitz.
+A Munich local, this local heroine is the mastermind behind many of the city’s legendary restaurants like Roecklplatz, the Kismet and the famous Blitz.

 As with each of Sandra’s gastronomic endeavours, the idea and the concept originate intuitively with her, but she’s never afraid of getting her hands dirty to get the new concept up and running.
 And with so few women in Munich’s gastronomy scene, Sandra serves as an inspiration for those wanting to follow their intuition and start something of their own.

 When she’s not flashing her charisma in one of her restaurants, Sandra loves spending time relaxing by the Isar.
 To her, the river serves as the city’s heart and most of her life takes place by the riverside.

 "I love to sunbake on the warm pebble stones after swimming in the Isar."

 Roecklplatz, located in the Dreimühlenviertel, holds a special place in Munich’s restaurant scene.
 Since 2008, the restaurant has opened its doors to young people from difficult social backgrounds, giving them the opportunity to take part in vocational training for the gastronomy industry.
 High-quality cuisine, modern ambience and a cosy atmosphere characterise the restaurant, while trainers and apprentices run it together as a team.
 Don’t miss out on the colourful salads!